PolymerPatel/MSE_Analytics_Calculator/README.md

  - 50-50%<br><br>
  - 25% A - 75% B<br><br>

- -> The bottom line was alloying altered how phase changes show up and the diagram’s melting range
+ -> Alloying altered how phase changes show up and the diagram’s melting range

-Different electronic components melt at specific temperatures based on their composition. <br><br>By identifying these "thermal signatures," we can determine what valuable materials are present and in what quantities.
+-- Different electronic components melt at specific temperatures based on their composition. <br><br>-- And by identifying these "thermal signatures," we can determine what valuable materials are present and in what quantities.

 By measuring how a sample melts, we can identify its composition and extract valuable minerals accordingly.